Seirdy/moac/README.md

 OPTIONS:
   -h	Display this help message.
-  -q	Account for quantum computers using Grover's algorithm -e <energy>	Maximum energy used by attacker (J).
+  -q	Account for quantum computers using Grover's algorithm -r	Interactively enter a password in the terminal; overrides -p -e <energy>	Maximum energy used by attacker (J).
   -s <entropy>	Password entropy.
   -m <mass>	Mass at attacker's disposal (kg).
   -g <energy>	Energy used per guess (J).
   -P <power>	Power available to the computer (W)
   -t <time>	Time limit for brute-force attack (s).
-  -p <password>	Password to analyze.
+  -p <password>	Password to analyze (do not use a real password).

 COMMANDS:
   strength	Calculate the liklihood of a successful guess